 As claimed by Hindu law, the properties are divided into two categories:

 Self-acquired property is one that’s clinched by the individual using his earned resources.
 At the same time, ancestral property deals with the belongings or the assets (land parcel, real estate, etc.).
 That is, the ancestors must have owned it.
 According to Hindu law, the lineal property is the one that gets taken over by the male lineage up to four generations.
 However, it must remain as a whole during this period”.
+You just have to make sure that you have all the documents with you.

 Types Of Property Inheritance Law